December 4, 2019 • In Electrical • 4 Min Read

 • And many more

 GEM’s professionals are happy to help you find the best solution for your home, and once you have selected a smart thermostat, our electricians will have it installed.
-GEM’s licensed electricians are trained and equipped with cutting-edge equipment to ensure proper installation of your smart thermostat.
+GEM’s licensed electricians are trained and equipped with cutting-edge equipment to ensure the proper installation of your smart thermostat.
 Book an appointment today to talk to an expert and have your smart thermostat installed.

 It is still possible to install a smart thermostat without a C-wire.
 There are a few creative solutions out there that allow you to get around this issue.
 Here are a few: